 The Theo Paphitis Retail Group encompasses the brands Boux Avenue, Ryman, Robert Dyas and London Graphic Centre.
 This statement describes the activities of each of the companies listed above, and subsidiaries of those companies who carry out business as part of the Theo Paphitis Retail Group.
 We are trusted multi-channel brands focused on delivering outstanding customer service and first class product knowledge.
 Each of these brands strives to trade with the best quality suppliers who have the highest social and ethical standards and make available the highest quality products and services for our business and our valued customers.
 The varied products and services are sourced from countries across the world, from the UK, Europe and further afield such as the Indian sub-continent and Asia.

 The Group has long-standing relationships with a large number of carefully selected suppliers who produce some of the most prominent brands within the sectors and who provide services (including the provision of contract and temporary labour) to the business.
 We are committed to working with our suppliers to identify issues and develop a plan for them to make improvements.
+Our Code of Conduct has been reviewed an updated and provided to all our suppliers.
 Our suppliers are expected to adhere to our supplier Code of Conduct, which reflects our commitment to striving to ensure that slavery and human trafficking is not taking place within our supply chains.
+We request copies of our preferred and new suppliers' anti-slavery policies to ensure they adhere to our principles and Code of Conduct and continue to monitor suppliers including carrying out factory audits both through agents and carried out by our trading teams

 As responsible retailers we are committed to continual improvement of our systems and processes and strive to ensure modern slavery does not exist within our businesses and supply chains for product and services.